1956 Lotus XI

 The summary basically concludes that there are multiple reasons why this particular chassis could well be the original Sopwith chassis #164.
 This chassis, like the 1956 Sopwith chassis, was an early one based upon certain design characteristics of the front suspension that were changed at Lotus after the first 70 chassis had been built.

 The original chassis that Tony Florio acquired and later sold to Peter Bloor had front damage.
 A summary of period race records for #164 shows that the original #164 chassis sustained front end damage in the car’s last race with Graham Hill at Snetterton in 1964.
 According to correspondence from Victor Thomas, it seems that #164 was damaged significantly enough that the chassis was replaced by chassis #239.
-That would have left chassis #164 still existing in its damaged form, and available for later purchase by Forio.
+That would have left chassis #164 still existing in its damaged form, and available for later purchase by Florio.
 Florio did report that he did acquire an early chassis with front end damage in the 1970’s.

 Bloor reportedly obtained his original Lotus XI chassis from Florio.
 This was the same front damaged chassis that Bloor delivered to C&G to be repaired and restored into a Lotus XI, chassis number then unknown.
 Several copy Lotus XI’s were made by C&G using this original chassis as a model.